MicrosoftDocs/well-architected/well-architected/cost-optimization/set-spending-guardrails.md

 ## Key design strategies

-You can implement key strategies, such as governance policies, access controls, release gates, budget thresholds, alerts, and automation, to help you effectively manage and control your costs.
-Combine these strategies to establish comprehensive spending guardrails that promote cost optimization and efficient resource management.
-These strategies can help you stay within budget, prevent cost overruns, and maximize the value of your cloud investments.
+Set spending guardrails by implementing measures to control and manage your costs within a specified budget.
+These measures include governance policies, access controls, release gates, budget thresholds, and alerts.
+Automation reduces the risk of human error, improves efficiency, and assists the consistent application of spending guardrails.
 Prioritize platform automation over manual processes.
-Use automation tools and services provided by the cloud platform to streamline resource provisioning, configuration, and management.
-Automation reduces the risk of human error, improves efficiency, and assists the consistent application of spending guardrails.
+Automation tools and services the platform provides can streamline resource provisioning, configuration, and management.

 ### Use governance policies

-Governance policies can act as spending guardrails on various aspects of resources, such as resource types, configurations, tags, location, and data management.
+Governance policies can act as spending guardrails on various aspects of resources such as resource types, configurations, tags, location, and data management.
 Many cloud platforms have a service that automates the enforcement of governance policies.
 Use automated policies to control resource usage, enforce accountability, and eliminate spending on restricted resource types.
 Here are some of the policies you should consider enforcing:

 - *Restricted resource types*: Policies can specify which types of resources are allowed or disallowed within an organization.
 For example, an organization might have a policy that restricts the use of certain expensive resource types to control costs.